Spectral extremal graphs on closed surfaces of fixed Euler genus: A structural theorem

 In this section, our main objective is to establish a structural theorem that serves as a key lemma for Theorem \ref{thm1.2}.
 Before proceeding, we will first present some lemmas.

 \begin{lem}\emph{(see \cite{Bondy2008}, Theorem 10.4, P. 247)} A graph $G$ is embeddable on the plane if and only if it is embeddable on the sphere. \end{lem}

-The well-known Euler's formula states that for every graph $G$ cellularly embedded on a surface with Euler genus $\gamma$, we have where $f(G)$ is the number of faces of $G$.
-The following lemma is a direct consequence of Euler's formula (see \cite{Elli}).
+Let $f(G)$ denote the number of faces of $G$.
+The well-known Euler's formula states that $|V(G)|-e(G)+f(G)=2-\gamma$ for every graph $G$ cellularly embedded on a surface with Euler genus $\gamma$.
+The following lemma is a consequence of Euler's formula.

-\begin{lem} Let $G$ be a pseudograph (a graph where loops and multiple edges are allowed) cellularly embedded on a surface with Euler genus $\gamma$, such that each face has degree at least $g$, where $g\geq3$.
+\begin{lem} \emph{(\cite{Elli})} Let $G$ be a pseudograph (a graph where loops and multiple edges are allowed) cellularly embedded on a surface with Euler genus $\gamma$, such that each face has degree at least $g$, where $g\geq3$.
 Then, the following inequality holds:

 \end{lem}